farisrfp/embedded-stm32/README.md

 3. Install the dependencies using `pio lib install`
 4. Build the project using `pio run`
 5. Upload the project to the microcontroller using `pio run --target upload`
-6. The LED should now start blinking
+6. The program should start